 CESC follows the guidance and good practice notes provided by the British Council in its advice for caring for students under 18.

-- Register at reception on arrival each morning
+- Students have to register at reception on arrival each morning

-- Register at reception before they leave the Centre and state where they are going
+- They also report to reception before they leave the Centre and state where they are going

 - All students under the age of 18 must return to their homestay provider for their evening meal by 18:00